 Two major hormones that affect your body’s setpoint are leptin and ghrelin.

-Leptin has been coined the “starvation” hormone because it plummets when you restrict your calorie intake or starve yourself.
+Leptin is a hormone secreted by adipose tissue (body fat) that aids in the long-term maintenance of one’s normal body weight.
+It has been coined the “starvation” hormone because it plummets when you restrict your calorie intake or starve yourself.

 Produced in fat cells, leptin signals when the body has had enough to eat or is full, which plays a significant role in your satiety.
 Conversely, when leptin levels decrease, your brain tells your body that it needs more food than it really does.

-On the other hand, Ghrelin increases your appetite and makes you feel hungry.
+On the other hand, ghrelin is a hormone that the stomach produces and secretes.
+It is commonly known as the “hunger hormone” because it increases your appetite and makes you feel hungry.

 When you starve yourself, your ghrelin levels rise.
 In concert with the decrease in leptin levels, this further confirms with your brain that your body isn’t full and tells you on a hormonal level that you need to eat more food and calories.

-Ghrelin is made in the stomach, so it’s directly affected by the foods you eat.
+Since ghrelin is made in the stomach, it is directly affected by the foods you eat.

 Several factors influence the rise and fall of these two hormones: